exercism/java/docs/INSTALLATION.md

 ## Installing on Linux without a package manager

 *NOTE: these instructions are intended for experienced Linux users.
-Unless you specifically do not want to use a package manager, we highly recommend using the the installation instructions, [above](#linux).*
+Unless you specifically do not want to use a package manager, we highly recommend using the installation instructions, [above](#linux).*

 1. Install the JDK:
    1. Choose your distribution and download "**OpenJDK 11 (LTS)**" from [AdoptOpenJDK](https://adoptopenjdk.net/releases.html?variant=openjdk11) (choose **"Install JDK"**).